Things to Do | Visit Chiba | Latest update:2022/11/10

 (By train: About a 20-minute walk from Kasagami-Kurohae Station on the Choshi Electric Railway.

-By bus: Take the bus from JR Choshi Station bound for “Port Center” (last stop).)
+By bus: Take the bus from JR Choshi Station bound for “Port Center” to the last stop.)

 9576 Inubosaki, Choshi City